ibm-cloud-docs/containers/cs_storage_file.md

     </tr>
     <tr>
     <td style="text-align:left"><code>spec.volumeClaimTemplates.</code></br><code>spec.storageClassName</code></td>
     <td style="text-align:left">Enter the storage class that you want to use.
 To list existing storage classes, run <code>kubectl get storageclasses | grep file</code>.
 If you do not specify a storage class, the PVC is created with the default storage class that is set in your cluster.
-Make sure that the default storage class uses the <code>ibm.io/ibmc-file</code> provisioner so that your stateful set is provisioned with file storage.</td>
+Make sure that the default storage class uses the <code>ibm.io/ibmc-file</code> provisioner so that your stateful set is provisioned with {{site.data.keyword.filestorage_short}}.</td>
     </tr>
     </tbody></table>